Sky began offering internet connections in 2006 and has rapidly grown to become one of the UK’s largest providers of fixed-line broadband.

 What do you get with Sky Phone and Broadband bundles?

-Bundles are quickly becoming one of the favourite options for UK net users thanks to some amazing deals.
-There’s nothing stopping you from having a different supplier for phone, broadband and television of course, and if you have very specific requirements for each that may be the best solution, however for those of us wanting the complete package at a cheap price a bundled deal from a single provider is usually the perfect fit.
+Bundles are quickly becoming one of the favourite options for UK internet users thanks to some amazing deals.
+There’s nothing stopping you from having a different supplier for phone, broadband and television of course, and if you have very specific requirements for each that may be the best solution.
+But for those of us wanting the complete package at a cheap price a bundled deal from a single provider is usually the perfect fit.

 So-called triple-play providers such as Sky give discounts to customers who sign up for the full monty and this can add up to a significant saving over the prices of individual services.

 You’re not missing out on anything by going this route either, with plenty of choice to customise the Sky phone and broadband bundle to fit your needs.